Agile Rates After Launch

 Underneath that, the project has become more like a real small application.
 There are unit tests for pricing, tariff selection, adaptive layout, usage insights, and historical cost calculation.
 The development Flatpak manifest runs the Meson tests inside the GNOME SDK, which catches the class of bugs where the host Python environment was accidentally being too kind.
 Ruff is in the loop for linting.
 The app moved to the GNOME 50 runtime.
 Screenshots, AppStream metadata, branding colours, and icons have all been tidied up.

-So the current honest description is: Agile Rates is a small GNOME app for UK Octopus Energy customers who want current and upcoming smart tariff rates, a cheap-time finder, and, if they connect their account, recent usage and estimated spend history.
+So the current description is: Agile Rates is a small GNOME app for UK Octopus Energy customers who want current and upcoming smart tariff rates, a cheap-time finder, and, if they connect their account, recent usage and estimated spend history.
 It is independent and is not affiliated with, endorsed by, or sponsored by Octopus Energy.
+I hope you find it useful.